 Are you an organisation, human rights group, or activist registering, documenting, analysing human rights cases?
-We invite you to join us for this webinar and discussion of the events method for documenting human rights violations!
+Watch this webinar of the events method for documenting human rights violations!

 Data is like water – it needs a container to make it useful.
 The beginning of a human rights documentation projects often starts with containers like lists and spreadsheets.
 But at some point, the information will outgrow these containers – both in terms of quantity and complexity.